traveltime-dev/traveltime-sdk-java/README.md

 Find unions/intersections between different searches

 Body attributes:
-* departure_searches ( optional): Searches based on departure times.
+* departure_searches: Searches based on departure times.
   Leave departure location at no earlier than given time.
 You can define a maximum of 10 searches
-* arrival_searches ( optional): Searches based on arrival times.
+* arrival_searches: Searches based on arrival times.
   Arrive at destination location at no later than given time.
 You can define a maximum of 10 searches
-* unions ( optional): Define unions of shapes that are results of previously defined searches.
+* unions: Define unions of shapes that are results of previously defined searches.
-* intersections ( optional): Define intersections of shapes that are results of previously defined searches.
+* intersections: Define intersections of shapes that are results of previously defined searches.

 ```java
     DepartureSearch departureSearch1 = DepartureSearch